 Unfortunately, open heart surgery (OHS) is not commonly performed in Nigeria for various reasons, and most patients who require OHS are referred abroad, despite the high prevalence of heart disease.

 In 2013, Dr. David Mishali, Director of the Edmond J. Safra International Congenital Heart Center at Sheba, led a first-of-its-kind mission to Nigeria aimed at correcting heart defects of Nigerian children, one of the leading causes of childhood mortality in the region.
-Recognizing the pressing need, a second mission was soon dispatched to Nigeria.
+Recognizing the pressing need, a second mission was soon dispatched.

 On his third visit to Nigeria, Dr. Mishali traveled with a team of Sheba experts to treat seven children in need of urgent heart surgery.
 However, when they met the brother of one of the scheduled patients, an eighth emergency surgery was quickly added to the schedule.